 the first Certified Passivhaus in England, by Seymour-Smith Architects

-The Grand Designs crew missed the dramatic collapse, but have come to film the intended parts of the demolition...
+Grand Designs come to film the begining of the steel frame construction...

 Getting the first truss in is pretty hairy, especially as the concrete base here is narrower than the others, making this wall less stable.
 Temporary props hold it in place until the rest of the frame is constructed.

 The next piece of this giant 3d jigsaw being lifted into place...

 and being very carefully lowered over the crubbly old barn wall...
 I keep thinking Robin the digger driver might sneeze...